chinmayarvind23/AIvaluate/project-plan.md

 #### User Requirements:
 - **Assignment Creation and Management:**
-    - Instructors must be able to create new assignments with detailed instructions and due dates.
+    - Instructors should be accomodated for by being allowwed to create new assignments with detailed instructions and due dates.
-    - Instructors must be able to upload, modify, and manage grading rubrics and criteria for assignments.
+    - Instructors should be accomodated for by being allowwed to upload, modify, and manage grading rubrics and criteria for assignments.

 - **Automated Grading**:
-    - The platform must support the automatic grading of HTML, CSS, and JavaScript assignments based on predefined criteria.
+    - Our platform must automate the process of grading, with the use of AI for HTML, CSS, and JavaScript assignments based on predefined criteria.
-    - Instructors must be able to review and adjust AI-generated grades and feedback before releasing them to students.
+    - Instructors should be accomodated for by being allowwed to review and adjust AI-generated grades and feedback before releasing them to students.

 - **Feedback Provision**:
     - Instructors must be able to add personalized comments to the automated feedback.
     - The platform must allow instructors to provide detailed and constructive feedback to students.

 - **Rubric Reuse and Customization**:
-    - Instructors must be able to save and reuse grading rubrics for future assignments.
+    - Instructors should be accomodated for by being allowwed to save and reuse grading rubrics for future assignments.
-    - Instructors must be able to customize grading criteria and rubrics for different assignments or course sections.
+    - Instructors should be accomodated for by being allowwed to customize grading criteria and rubrics for different assignments or course sections.

 - **Communication Tools**:
    - The platform should provide tools for instructors and TAs to send announcements, reminders, feedback, and interact with students through integrated messaging for additional support,